cgvirus/blender_optical_Lens_Flare-VSE-addon/README.md

 Main updates:
 - Interface has been changed to optimize the workflow
 - 10 types of different flare behavior has been added.
-- It is now centorid enabled.
+- It is now centroid enabled.
-- Works with multi iris and hoop setup
+- Works with multi-iris and hoop setup
-- Realworld anamorphic behavor
+- Realworld anamorphic behavior
 - 7 custom preset to start with